- The Poem - My Country by Dorothea Mackellar

 In the following stanzas, Mackellar continues to describe the extremities of the country, the stark contrast that can be experienced in just a day.
 She uses lovely visual imagery here to describe the beauty of her land.

-In stanza 3, the poem describes the beautiful mountain tops that look like ‘sapphire-misted mountains’ hugged between the arms of the cotton clouds.
-By using the word sapphire, a hard jewel, and cotton, known for softness, Mackellar is not just creating stark visual imagery in the minds of the reader, but also emphasizing the contrast and variety of the country.
+In stanza 3, the poem describes the beautiful mountain tops that look like ‘sapphire-misted mountains’ hugged between the arms of the misty clouds.
+By using the word sapphire, a hard jewel, and mist/cloud, known for softness, Mackellar is not just creating stark visual imagery in the minds of the reader, but also emphasizing the contrast and variety of the country.

 The green and the brown, the acrid and the chill, the poet embraces it all.
 The contrasts presented in the poem so far have been strong but bright.
 In the next paragraph, it takes a darker turn.